PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Experiment Setup

 \subsection{\agent Implementation}

 \agent is implemented in Python 3.12 using the LangGraph agentic framework~\cite{langgraph_2025}. \agent supports \graph construction for microservices written in Python and Java, a scope we chose based on current toolchain availability and the popularity of these languages~\cite{tiobe2025index}.
-For evaluation purposes, all faults implemented reside in codebases available for analysis and supported by \agent.
+For evaluation purposes, all implemented faults reside in, or are associated with, codebases available for analysis and supported by \agent.
 We will submit our artifacts for evaluation and open-source the implementation.